argowtham/harp/website/content/docs/programming/scheduler.md

     }
 }
 ```
-The `findMaxs` funtion shows how to use dynamic scheduler to run similar tasks in parallel.
+The `findMaxs` function shows how to use dynamic scheduler to run similar tasks in parallel.

 ```java